grafana/mimir/docs/sources/helm-charts/mimir-distributed/migration-guides/migrate-from-single-zone-with-helm.md

 1. Upgrade the installation with the `helm` command using your regular command line flags.

-   This step also removes the Service and StatefulSet manifests of the old non zone-aware store-gateways.
+1. Ensure that the Service and StatefulSet resources of the non zone-aware store-gateways have been deleted.
-   In some cases, such as when using Helm from Tanka, these resources will not be automatically deleted from your Kubernetes cluster.
+   The previous step also removes the Service and StatefulSet manifests of the old non zone-aware store-gateways.
-   You need to manually prune the old Service and StatefulSet.
+   In some cases, such as when using Helm from Tanka, these resources will not be automatically deleted from your Kubernetes cluster even if the Helm chart no longer renders them.
+If the old resources still exist, delete them manually.
-   Otherwise, some of the pods may be scraped multiple times when using the Prometheus operator for metamonitoring.
+   If not deleted, some of the pods may be scraped multiple times when using the Prometheus operator for metamonitoring.

 1. Wait until all store-gateways are running and ready.